csse-uoft/parcel2-ontology/Documents/Use Cases/BEDEO Use Case Example.md

 - The lot located on 100 Avenue in Fort St. John, BC, is strategically positioned within a dynamic mixed-use area that features both commercial and residential properties.
 Its prominent frontage ensures excellent accessibility and high visibility, making it an ideal location for residential development.
 The Owner/ Operator is interested in proposals that support an inclusive and accessible design to allow for functional housing for both healthcare workers and for people with disabilities.
 Proposals that include childcare as a co-located service are of interest but not required for submissions.
 There is a need for more childcare spaces in Fort St. John, and this service would be well-associated with workforce housing.
 - The lot's proximity to a range of community resources—such as retail shops, dining establishments, parks, medical offices, and public services—fosters a vibrant and supportive environment for residents.
 The integration of commercial and residential zones within the area promotes a cohesive neighbourhood atmosphere, where residential living and local amenities seamlessly coexist.
 - Situated within a Major Corridor Development Permit Area, as outlined in the Official Community Plan (OCP), this lot is well-positioned for future residential growth and development.
 Its strategic location and inclusive environment make it a prime candidate for development initiatives aimed at enhancing community integration and supporting sustainable growth.
+## Request for Pre-Qualifications
+### City of Guelph Baker District Mixed-Use Development
+The City of Guelph (“the City”) is seeking a qualified Development Team to work with the City on the planning, design and development of the Baker District in the heart of Guelph’s historic downtown.
+The purpose of this Request for Pre-Qualifications (RFPQ) is to identify interested teams with the experience, financial capability, master planning and design skills, and ambition to realize, in partnership with the City, a unique mixed-use development for the district.

+The City’s objective is to transform the Baker Street municipal parking lot and adjacent properties fronting Upper Wyndham Street, downtown’s main commercial spine, into a compact district nestled in the city’s historic core and anchored by a new central library and public open space.

+[Link to PDF]([https://github.com/csse-uoft/parcel2-ontology/blob/main/Documents/Use%20Cases/Request%20for%20Proposals%20(RFP)/United%20Church%20-%20RFP%20Various%20Locations%20%20Nov%206%202019%20%20FINAL.pdf](https://github.com/csse-uoft/parcel2-ontology/blob/main/Documents/Use%20Cases/Requests%20for%20Expressions%20of%20Interest%20(REOI)/REQUEST%20FOR%20EXPRESSIONS%20OF%20INTEREST%20%20TO%20DEVELOP%20GOVERNMENT-ASSISTED%20RENTAL%20HOUSING%20IN%20HALTON%20REGION.pdf))
+## Request for Proposals
+### Development Partner for Regent Park Revitalization
+Invitation to Proponents – Stage 2 of the Regent Park Procurement Process Toronto Community Housing Corporation (“TCHC”) is seeking a Development Partner and
+Construction Manager (referred to herein as the “Partner”) for the final two phases of the revitalization of Regent Park.
+“Deliverables”).

+The successful proponent will be required to act as Development and Construction Manager on behalf of TCHC for TCHC’s rental replacement buildings; market buildings; the construction of municipal roads and services; and any other requirements stipulated below:
+-  responsible for coordinating the development of each project, including, but not limited to, securing all necessary approvals to proceed with development;
+negotiating the subdivision agreement; and the lifting of the holding symbol or rezoning; and address Section 37 amendments.
+- demolition of 527 social housing units;
+- construction of 564 to approximately 650 rent-geared-to-income (RGI) units that represent TCHC replacement social housing units;

+[Link to PDF](https://github.com/csse-uoft/parcel2-ontology/blob/main/Documents/Use%20Cases/Request%20for%20Proposals%20(RFP)/RFP%2019159%20Development%20Partner%20For%20Regent%20Park%20Revitalization%20Phases%204%20and%205.pdf)

+### Request for Proposals Development Opportunities (United Church)
+UCC recognizes that there is significant potential value within its real estate assets.
+UCC anticipates that up to 1,000 of those sites may close or restructure ministerial activities in those locations in the near future.
+As a result, the church wishes to plan effectively for the future, and by definition, needs to be cognisant of the inherent value in the real estate and how that value may contribute to the ongoing mission of the church.

+The UCC has incorporated a wholly owned subsidiary, called the United Property Resource Corporation (UPRC) to assist the church in real estate matters and ensure optimal value is realized, site by site.
+In effect, the UPRC is meant to act as the flow through vehicle to expedite decision making and project flow, funnel future project opportunities, and add confidence with professional real estate staff.
+In this respect, this RFP document represents the first group of properties to be offered to the development industry by UPRC for market real estate development and, where possible, to contribute non-monetary enhancements to the mission of the church.

+Where feasible, the church would like to see affordable housing as a dominant objective site by site, recognizing that this is to be balanced against required market housing returns to ensure a financially feasible development partnership with the industry.
+In addition, UCC may request to continue to ensure an ownership position in the development of a project so that it might sustain on-going mission in some locations.

+[Link to PDF](https://github.com/csse-uoft/parcel2-ontology/blob/main/Documents/Use%20Cases/Request%20for%20Proposals%20(RFP)/United%20Church%20-%20RFP%20Various%20Locations%20%20Nov%206%202019%20%20FINAL.pdf)

+## Request for Expression of Interest
+### To Develop Government-Assisted Rental Housing In Halton Region
+The purpose of this Request for Expressions of Interest (REOI) is for The Regional Municipality of Halton (the “Region” and/or “Halton Region”) to:
+- Gauge non-profit and private sector interest and readiness to develop governmentassisted rental housing in Halton Region;
+- Obtain information about (potential) projects through the attached Application
+- Provide applicants who are meeting REOI eligibility requirements with the option of joining the Region’s list of potential REOI partners, with the intent to initiate exploratory exchange of information about the application and its potential as government-assisted housing;
+- Identify applications with demonstrated potential to address government-assisted housing needs longer-term, in a way that is consistent with Regional key priorities and maximizes potential internal and external funding options in 2020 and 2021.

+[Link to PDF]([https://github.com/csse-uoft/parcel2-ontology/blob/main/Documents/Use%20Cases/Request%20for%20Proposals%20(RFP)/United%20Church%20-%20RFP%20Various%20Locations%20%20Nov%206%202019%20%20FINAL.pdf](https://github.com/csse-uoft/parcel2-ontology/blob/main/Documents/Use%20Cases/Requests%20for%20Expressions%20of%20Interest%20(REOI)/REQUEST%20FOR%20EXPRESSIONS%20OF%20INTEREST%20%20TO%20DEVELOP%20GOVERNMENT-ASSISTED%20RENTAL%20HOUSING%20IN%20HALTON%20REGION.pdf))

+## Tenancy Opportunities
+Documents related to examples of tenancy opportunities can be found here: https://drive.google.com/drive/folders/13Pl1c1OBkNGZZRG26x_40iPUmnPUnDLT?dmr=1&ec=wgc-drive-globalnav-goto

+## Request for Quotes

+### USE CASE RFQ Design-Build-Finance Bowmanville Redevelopment Project
+Basic Information

+Reference Number 0000275634

+Issuing Organization Infrastructure Ontario

+Project Type: RFQ - Request for Qualifications (Formal)

+Project Number 23-250

+Title RFQ Design-Build-Finance Bowmanville Redevelopment Project

+Source ID PP.CO.ON.591493.C111869

+Details
+Location: Canada, Ontario, Toronto

+Description
+The Bowmanville Redevelopment Project is to be delivered under the Design-Build-Finance (DBF) delivery model to Lakeridge Health.
+Lakeridge Health is a healthcare network of 5 community hospitals and several outreach community and residential programs.
+Lakeridge Health Bowmanville Hospital is an important component of an integrated approach to healthcare for the Durham Region.
+With the region’s population growing to almost one million over the next 20 years, the Lakeridge Health Bowmanville Hospital redevelopment is the first step in a cohesive plan to evolve into a stronger regional healthcare system, including enhanced scope of services, teaching and research.
+The Lakeridge Health Bowmanville Hospital was founded in 1913.
+In 1946 the Memorial Hospital Bowmanville opened as a new facility (North Wing), with an extension constructed in 1960 (South Wing).
+The East Wing opened in 1990 and the Level 2 Critical Care Unit and Regional Eye Care Centre opened in 2013.
+In keeping with Lakeridge Health’s vision, Lakeridge Health Bowmanville Hospital will continue to be a full-service community hospital while relying on its sister hospitals for higher-level tertiary care, inpatient mental health services and other regional programs.

+Dates

+Publication Date: 2024/08/01 01:30:19 PM EDT

+Bid Intent Deadline: 2024/10/03 05:00:00 PM EDT

+Closing Date: 2024/10/08 02:00:00 PM EDT

+Question Acceptance Deadline: 2024/09/24 11:59:00 PM EDT

+Bid Intent: Optional

+Questions are submitted online: Yes

+Contact Information

+contact person name: Neeharika Latchireddi

+Phone: 647-264-1927

+email : neeharika.latchireddi@infrastructureontario.ca